 And that’s really the whole point of the Engaged Cities Award in the first place: In the end, everybody wins.

-For more information about and to apply for the Cities of Service Engaged Cities Award, visit EngagedCitiesAward.org.
+For more information about the Cities of Service Engaged Cities Award, visit EngagedCitiesAward.org.

 This story was created with and commissioned by Cities of Service.